RobertBicknell/Onyx/README.txt

 	Components:
 		Servers:
 			1. Identity server - supports (api) login and the issuing, refreshing and cancelling of claims/scope-based tokens used for Authentication and Authorisations by the:
-			2. Products API server - this requires a valid token issued by the identity server.
-This is verified using the Public Key downloaded (once at startup, then cached) from Identity Server's public discovery docuemnt endpoint.
+			2. Products API server - this requires a valid token issued by the identity server (except for the healthcheck).
+Tokens are verified using the Public Key downloaded (once at startup, then cached) from Identity Server's public discovery document endpoint.
 The key can decrypt the encrypted JWT token payload, confirming the users claims and scopes.
-In this way, the API server avoids the overhead of making a separate call to the identity sever to authorise access and reduces the surface area for intercepting credentials.
+In this way, the API server avoids the overhead of making a separate call to the identity sever to authorise the token and reduces the surface area for intercepting credentials.
-			3. A test client, representing another service requiring access to the API server.
-This mimics a Web Application supporting interactive users, or a non-interactive system service.

 		Databases, accounts, seed data:
 			In this demo, one user account is hardcoded and no method is provided to create more.